objeck/objeck-lang/programs/frameworks/openai/readme/readme.md

-Introducing the latest updates: Ollama support for Llama 3 and Mistral, OpenAI support for vector stores and Assistants v2 APIs, and enhanced support for Perplexity APIs.
+Introducing Ollama support for Llama 3 and Mistral, OpenAI support for vector stores and Assistants v2 APIs, and support for Perplexity APIs.

 v2024.7.1